raghavsardana/raghavsardana.github.io/README.md

 ### Education

-BE Electronics and Communication, Chitkara University, Himachal Pradesh
+Bachelor of Engineering (BE), Electronics and Communication, Chitkara University, Himachal Pradesh
+2013-2017